albre116/DeepLearningTraining/README.md

 * Go to the IP Address of your machine at port 8888 (i.e. http://IPaddr:8888) and use password Normal

 ## Test that your code worked by building a keras example
 * We pull a LSTM example with timings that should match the K40 timings (since we only get half a board... how silly) from [keras examples](https://github.com/fchollet/keras/blob/master/examples/imdb_cnn.py).
-You can find this code in an ipython notebook under examples folder.
+You can find this code in an ipython notebook folder under examples folder.
+* Additionally, all of the keras examples were copied into a folder under examples.